briancaffey/flux-plugin-for-g-assist/README.md

 ![Flux Plug-in for Project G-Assist](img/flux_plugin_for_g_assist.png)

-The Flux Plugin for G-Assist is a plugin developed for NVIDIA’s Project G-Assist that brings real-time AI image generation directly to the desktop through natural language commands.
+The Flux Plugin for G-Assist is a plugin developed for NVIDIA's Project G-Assist that brings real-time AI image generation directly to the desktop through natural language commands.
 It allows users to create high-quality images using the Flux family of models from Black Forest Labs, seamlessly integrated with the G-Assist interface.
-Users can simply type or speak prompts such as “a futuristic robot painter in a neon-lit workshop”, and the plugin handles the entire process—from submitting the prompt to generating and displaying the image—all without leaving the G-Assist chat window.
+Users can simply type or speak prompts such as "a futuristic robot painter in a neon-lit workshop", and the plugin handles the entire process—from submitting the prompt to generating and displaying the image—all without leaving the G-Assist chat window.

-The plugin supports multiple deployment backends for inference, including Flux NIMs running locally via WSL, on the cloud via build.nvidia.com, or through InvokeAI using the Flux Kontext model for image-to-image and screenshot-based transformations.
-The plugin includes additional tools for managing the inference service, such as checking status and turning the NIM service on or off, enabling a user-friendly experience for both beginners and power users.
+The plugin supports multiple inference backends, including Flux NIMs running locally via WSL, cloud-hosted NIMs on build.nvidia.com, InvokeAI and ComfyUI.
+This plugin supports both text to image generation and image-to-image generation using screenshots from the NVIDIA Gallery.
+The plugin includes additional tools for managing the inference services, such as checking status and turning the NIM service on or off, enabling a user-friendly experience for both beginners and power users.

 The goal of this plugin is to make generative image workflows faster, more accessible, and more fun—leveraging the strengths of NVIDIA’s hardware, AI models, and desktop ecosystem.
-By combining the power of FLUX with the voice-enabled G-Assist interface, the plugin turns any PC into a hands-free creative studio.
+By combining the power of FLUX with the voice-enabled G-Assist chat interface, the plugin turns your RTX AI PC into a creative studio.

 ## What Can It Do?

 ### Image Generation
-- **Generate images from text prompts** using Flux AI model
+- **Generate images from text prompts** using the Flux.1-dev image model from Black Forst Labs
-- **Support for multiple backends**: Local NIM servers, NVIDIA hosted services, or InvokeAI
+- **Support for multiple backends**: Local NIM servers, NVIDIA hosted inference services, InvokeAI or ComfyUI
 - **Automatic desktop background setting** - generated images can be set as your wallpaper
-- **High-quality output** with customizable parameters (resolution, steps, CFG scale)
+- **High-quality output** with customizable parameters (aspect ratio, steps, CFG scale)

 ### NIM Server Management
-- **Start/stop local Flux NIM servers** using WSL and Podman
+- **Start/stop local Flux NIM servers**: G-Assist commands communicate with NIM servers using WSL and Podman
 - **Check NIM server status** to see if the service is running
-- **Health endpoint testing** for local servers
+- **Health endpoint testing** to check if your NIMs are ready to perform inference
-- **Automatic configuration** using NGC API keys and Hugging Face tokens
+- **Automatic configuration** using NGC API keys and Hugging Face tokens from plugin configuration

-### InvokeAI Integration
-- **Upload screenshots to InvokeAI** for image-to-image workflows
-- **Flux Kontext generation** using uploaded images as reference
-- **Processor control** - pause and resume InvokeAI processing queues
-- **VRAM management** - empty model cache to free up memory
-- **Status monitoring** - check InvokeAI service health and version

 ### Flux Kontext NIM Integration
 - **Direct API access** to Flux Kontext NIM servers for faster inference